cespinosad/cespinosad.github.io/content/authors/admin/_index.md

 My Research areas are International Economics (Trade and Macroeconomics) and Empirical Macroeconomics.

-I am currently on the 2024/25 academic job market.
+In Fall 2025, I will be joining the [University of Houston](https://uh.edu/class/economics/) as an Assistant Professor.

 Access my [JMP](uploads/JMP_Cristian_Espinosa.pdf) \
 Download my [CV](uploads/CV_Cristian_Espinosa.pdf)